vaunray09/WHSTechNotes/journal.md

 # September 10, 2024

-Today, I made my first journal.
+Today, I created my first GitHub account and repository.
+I'm excited to start using GitHub for my projects!